siamaksade/openshift-jenkins-demo/README.md

 ![](images/che-configure-git-name.png?raw=true)

-Follow the steps 6-10 in the above guide to edit the code in your workspace.
+Follow the steps 6-10 in the above guide (excluding steps to push code to Git) to edit the code in your workspace.
+Then continue to follow the steps below.

 ![](images/che-edit-file.png?raw=true)